 Private music lessons are available in:

 Private lesson times are arranged between teacher and student, once registration has been processed and fees are collected through the Community Music Program Office (rm 4097, Creative Arts Center).
 Teachers do not handle registration forms or tuition payments.
-Fees are based on a 13-week semester for Fall and Spring, and on a 9-week term for Summer Session.
+Fees are based on a 13-lesson semester for Fall and Spring, and on a 9-lesson term for Summer Session.

 (*All teachers have completed certification in the understanding of dealing with minors, through the "WVU Protect Our Children" training)